 This is one of the quickest and easiest ways to get nonconsensual content removed from the internet.

-The main drawback of this method of content removal is that even though Google will remove the content from its search results, the content will still appear on the original site.
+The main drawback of this method of content removal is that even though Google will remove unwanted search results(article: How to Remove Google Search Results), the content will still appear on the original site.
 This is why this method of removal is often used in conjunction with other methods of removal as a form of quick relief.

 Some websites have developed a shady tactic for keeping offensive content live by making slight changes to the URL and re-indexing the content after a previous URL is de-indexed.
 This can create a cat-and-mouse cycle where you’re constantly requesting the de-indexing of new URLs for the same content.

 Virtually every website has a section on the site known as Terms of Service (TOS).
 Terms of Service policies typically limit the type and nature of content users can post.
 Most social media sites, video sharing sites, review sites, and search engines additionally have a procedure for individuals to “flag” inappropriate content.
 When you flag content, a communication is sent to the website host, who then reviews the content and determines if it needs to be removed under their Terms of Service.